Pulmonology is an area of medicine that focuses on the health of the respiratory system. Pulmonologists treat everything from asthma to tuberculosis.

 Conditions pulmonologists commonly treat include:

-- bronchitis, which happens when you have inflamed mucous membranes
+- bronchitis, which happens when you have inflamed lower airways

-- chronic obstructive pulmonary disease, which causes an airflow blockage
+- chronic obstructive pulmonary disease (COPD), which causes an airflow blockage

 - emphysema, which happens when the alveoli in your lungs are damaged

-- interstitial lung diseases, which affect the space and tissue around the alveoli
+- interstitial lung diseases, which affect the space and tissue within the lung

 - occupational lung diseases, which can occur due to the inhalation of dusts, chemicals, or proteins